krissuss/practical-guide/README.md

 # A Practical Guide for Social Media Research using RoBERTa for Sentiment Analysis

-### Step 1: Import Libraries & Upload the CSV file

-Here we import the required libraries; we just need a few to download and view the data sets along with opendatasets

 ### Introduction

-Large language models are becoming status quo for conducting state-of-the-art research, particularly for natural language processing tasks.
+Large language models are becoming the status quo for conducting state-of-the-art research, particularly for natural language processing tasks.

-In this tutorial, we will be fine tuning a RoBERTa model for conducting **Sentiment Analysis** using a dataset of tweets that include publicly available mentions of #HappyBirthdayTaylorSwift, occurring on December 13, 2023.
+In this tutorial, we will employ a RoBERTa model for conducting **Sentiment Analysis** using a dataset of tweets that include publicly available mentions of #HappyBirthdayTaylorSwift, occurring on December 13, 2023.

 This guide was created for use with **A practical guide for conducting state-of-the-art social media research** (Sussman, Looi, & Park, 2023) as part of the Journal of Current Issues in Advertising Research — Special Issue “Emerging Issues in Computational Advertising”.